tabatabai/knights-and-liars/readme.md

 * ` plotting.py`
     - The function `todo` generates nice-looking eps vector graphics of 2D grid configurations, in the style used in the paper.
-    - The function `textplot` generates text representations of the grids, in the style of the OEIS-entry A289362.
+    - The function `textplot` generaties text representations of the grids, in the style of the OEIS-entry A289362.
     - The function `draw_with_labels` is for plotting networkX-graphs with red and blue labels using matplotlib.